ericnishio/ericnishio.github.io/_posts/2017-09-01-git-command-line-cheat-sheet.md

 - `git branch -r` lists remote branches
 - `git branch -m current-branch-name new-branch-name` renames a branch

+## Stashing

+- `git stash save my-stash` saves your current changes in a new stash with a message
+- `git stash list` lists all your stashes
+- `git stash apply 0` restores a stash at index 0
+- `git stash drop 0` deletes a stash at index 0

 ## Tags

 - `git tag 1.0.0` creates a new tag